ohayonguy/PMRF/README.md

 <img src="assets/webphoto.png"/>

 # ⚙️ Installation
-We created a conda environment by running the following commands, exactly in the following order (these are also given in the `install.sh` file):
+We created a conda environment by running the following commands, exactly in the given order (these are given in the `install.sh` file):

 ```
 conda create -n pmrf python=3.10